GaryAsher/challenge-run-site/_games/celeste.md

   - slug: all-hearts
     label: "All Hearts"
+    description: |
-    description: "Collect all 24 Crystal Hearts in the game from a new file."
+      - Collect all 24 Crystal Hearts in the game from a new file.

   - slug: "100"
     label: "100%"